French ship Zélé (1763)

-The Zélé was a 74-gun ship of the line of the French Royal Navy.
+Zélé was a 74-gun ship of the line of the French Navy.
 She was funded by a don des vaisseaux donation from the Régisseur général des finances.

 Career

-On 6 July 1779, she participated in the Battle of Grenada as a member of the Vanguard.
+On 6 July 1779, she participated in the Battle of Grenada as a member of the vanguard.
 Under Bruyères-Chalabre, she was part of the French blockade during Siege of Savannah in 1779.

 In 1781 and 1782, was part of de Grasse's fleet in the naval operations in the American Revolutionary War.
 She took part in the Invasion of Tobago in May 1781 and in the Battle of the Chesapeake on 5 September 1781. under Charles-René de Gras-Préville.